opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

-### Display LoadBalancer URL for Grafana and Prometheus
+Display LoadBalancer URL for Grafana and Prometheus

 ``` sh
 kubectl get svc -n monitoring
 ```

+!!! tip "Tip"

     You may need to wait a while for the `EXTERNAL-IP` field to be populated, then open each URL for both Grafana and Prometheus in your browser (Grafana on port 80, Prometheus on port 9090)

-### Get Grafana password
+Get Grafana password

 ``` sh
 kubectl --namespace monitoring get secrets prometheus-grafana -o json